alexanderlavrushko/BLE-bike-navigation/README.md

 * ESP32 acts as BLE Peripheral

 Application uses Apple MapKit with OpenStreetMap tiles (only iOS is supported so far).

+Note: there is also a prototype for UMIDIGI Uwatch3, but it requires disassembling and reprogramming, and it's difficult.

 ## How to use
 Route editing is manual and very basic: